Auster Autocar

-The Auster J/5 Autocar was a late 1940s British single-engined four-seat high-wing touring monoplane built by Auster Aircraft Limited at Rearsby, Leicestershire.
+The Auster J/5 Autocar is a late 1940s British single-engined four-seat high-wing touring monoplane built by Auster Aircraft Limited at Rearsby, Leicestershire.

 Design and production

 The company recognised a need for a four-seat touring aircraft to complement the three-seat Auster J/1 Autocrat.
 The J/5 Autocar looked similar to the Autocrat, but was a new model featuring wing-root fuel tanks and an enlarged cabin.

 The designation of J/5 for the Autocar followed on from its progenitor, the wartime Model J, which was designated the Auster AOP.V by the Royal Air Force.
 Postwar models derived from the Model J commenced with the J/1 Autocrat - note the use of J/1, not J-1.

 The prototype Autocar G-AJYK, a model J/5B, first flew in August 1949 and was exhibited at the Farnborough Air Show in September.
 A demand for a more powerful version for the tropics produced in 1950 the J/5E powered by a 155 hp (116 kW) Blackburn Cirrus Major engine.
 This was further developed as the J/5G which was first flown in 1951 and is also referred to as the Cirrus Autocar.
 The later J/5P reverted to a more powerful de Havilland Gipsy Major engine.
-Other variants were built as one-off development aircraft, and some were converted in Australia with more mordern engines.
+Other variants were built as one-off development aircraft, and some were converted in Australia with more modern engines.